 The E-Enterprise Architecture is designed to specify the core technical capabilities that allow partners to improve environmental protection.
-Figure 1: E-Enterprise Digital Strategy Architecture V 1.0 provides an overview of the architecture and an initial list of core shared components.
-It is based on the following core premises:
+The architecture is based on the following core premises:

 - a) EPA, States and Tribes will manage their own agency architectures and systems. - b) Some services (provided by EPA and others) are core and will be managed cooperatively.